-Acorn Squash is a winter squash with dark green skin, but it’s not unusual to see some whose skin is coloured with blotches of green and orange.
+Acorn Squash (aka Pepper Squash) is a winter squash with dark green skin, but it’s not unusual to see some cultivars whose skin is coloured with blotches of green and orange.

-The rind is quite hard.
-The upside of this is that it holds together well for baking and transferring to a plate.
+The rinds are quite hard.
+The upside of this is that the rind holds together well for baking and transferring to a plate.
 The downside is that it requires a firm arm to cut it in half when you are preparing it.
-The squash inside, however, is very sweet and easy to cook.

 Traditional: Halve and seed the acorn squash.
 Place cut side up in an oven proof dish or on a baking sheet.
 Sprinkle with brown sugar (you may also sprinkle with ground cinnamon and/or cloves to taste.)
 Dot with butter (optional as well.)
 Cover with tin foil, and bake until soft, about 45 minutes.